 The Islamic Seminary of America (TISA) holds affiliate status with The Association of Theological Schools in the United States and Canada, but is not an accredited member of the Association.
 Accreditation is a process that typically takes several years-no seminary or college is able to attain accreditation from its inception.
-Hence, because The Islamic Seminary of America is new, it is not currently accredited.
-However, the The Islamic Seminary of America Board of Directors (the governing body of TISA) has made accreditation a top priority and has appointed a compliance committee with the primary task of overseeing the accreditation process.
-We will keep our students abreast of these developments, and, God-willing, be accredited soon.
+The Islamic Seminary of America is not currently accredited, however, The Islamic Seminary of America Board of Trustees (the governing body of TISA) has made accreditation a top priority, and it has appointed a compliance committee with the primary task of overseeing the accreditation process.
+We will keep our students abreast of these developments, and, God-willing, we will be accredited soon.